Why PDF document tracking needs DRM.

 - users can print directly to PDF printers and other file printers thus giving them unlimited printing with no tracking.

-So while web-based document tracking systems (for example online secure deal rooms) seem to be an easy and quick solution they have many pitfalls because there is no software installed on the client to fully control and enforce document use.
+So while web-based document tracking systems (for example online or virtual secure data rooms) seem to be an easy and quick solution they have many pitfalls because there is no software installed on the client to fully control and enforce document use.

 Matching Locklizard PDF DRM to tracking requirements